Islamic NikkahMuslims to Achieve Spiritual Goals

 c) Pregnant widowed woman – The waiting period for a pregnant widow is up until her child is born, however many months she has to go.

-Note: The stipulation of three cycles has no maximum time period; this can be a number of months or indeed years; in the case of an irregular menstrual cycle.
-The ‘iddah will lapse upon completion of the third menstrual cycle, having completed three states of purity, post menstruation.
+Note: The stipulation of three cycles has no maximum period; this can be several months or indeed years; in the case of an irregular menstrual cycle.
+The ‘iddah will lapse upon completion of the third menstrual cycle, having completed three states of purity, post-menstruation.